 - Have I mentioned SECURE?

 Many Windows applications will run on Ubuntu using a Windows emulator, however if you have either an essential, specific Windows-only software package, or a device (printer, scanner, or other peripheral) that is designed around Windows, don’t struggle with Ubuntu – you’re stuck with Windows.
 Good Luck and Good Night.
 For the typical user, the transition from Windows to Ubuntu is no more difficult than the transition from one version of Windows to another, or one version of MS Office to the next.
+If you don’t like the look-and-feel of standard Ubuntu, there are variants which more closely resemble the Windows version you’ve become accustomed to: Linux Mint and Zorin Linux are also very popular.

 Conclusion: if you have an older personal computer that won’t run the latest Windows, don’t throw it away.
 Give it a whole new life as a Ubuntu device.
 If your local PC support provider doesn’t want to help, perhaps it’s time to look around.
 Many domestic and small business service providers are limited in their knowledge to only Windows and share your own fears, or they believe that Windows will give them a steady income stream patching up its inherent flaws.
 Don’t allow yourself to be locked in to the limits of your friendly local guru.